EGM: Efficient Visual Grounding Language Models: Prompt for Failure Case Analysis

-As mentioned in Section~\ref{sec:problem_analysis} of the main paper, Figure~\ref{fig:failure_case_analysis_gpt_prompt} shows the GPT prompt we used to analyze the failure reason of small VLMs.
-It can be seen that the failure reasons are categorized into 5 categories: `COMPLEX\_PROMPT', `AMBIGUOUS\_IMAGE', `SMALL\_OBJECT', `GT\_ERROR' and `Other'.
+As mentioned in Section~\ref{sec:problem_analysis} of the main paper, Figure~\ref{fig:failure_case_analysis_gpt_prompt} shows the prompt we used to analyze the failure reason of small VLMs.
+It can be seen that the failure reasons are categorized into 5 categories: `COMPLEX-PROMPT', `AMBIGUOUS-IMAGE', `SMALL-OBJECT', `GT-ERROR' and `Other'.